Mike & Liz welcome you to the garden at Menevia House, 12 Goat Street

 The garden is north-east facing so we don’t get as much sun throughout the day as would be ideal, and we think that whoever designed the garden originally did have some expertise because they had chosen plants which suited the conditions, and the colours and textures were obviously very carefully selected and placed.
 But, sadly, the shrubs were just too huge, other plants were not to our taste and, as we wanted to make it ‘our’ garden, they had to go.
 However, we have more or less kept the original shape and size of the borders and some of the shrubs on one of the boundary walls.
 And the icing on the cake is the gorgeous silver birch which is a beautiful feature, made even more attractive following its annual cleaning with a weak solution of washing up liquid and a hosing down around Easter time though we are a bit late doing it this year and at the time of writing, it is still a job to do.

 The garden suffered very badly from a drainage problem, ie. in very wet winters (normal for us) it becomes a quagmire.
-However, as part of last year’s hard landscaping project, we had a land drain put in place which appears to have solved the problem.
+However, as part of 2018’s hard landscaping project, we had a land drain put in place which solved the problem.

-We like to encourage birds into the garden but (and unfortunately one can’t pick and choose) we feel we have the national collection of jackdaws which cause mayhem by hanging on to the feeders and spilling the seed on the ground, flying into the feeders to deliberately knock them so that seed falls to the ground (so clever!) and then pecking up the seeds on the grass path and, in the process, destroying the grass.
-As if that wasn’t bad enough we have recently had several rooks or carrion crows (not sure which, but they are enormous and they temporarily scare off the jackdaws).
-I am actually beginning to wonder whether we are the only garden with bird feeders.
-But, having said that, we also welcome goldfinches, chaffinches, numerous sparrows, dunnocks, blackbirds, robins, collared doves, a lovely thrush which has been a recent visitor again this year, tits of all kinds, and occasionally some more unusual ones eg. nuthatch, blackcap, plus occasionally a woodpecker though we haven’t seen him for a while now.
-And we’ve even had a squirrel in the last few days, though we wouldn’t want him to be too regular a visitor.
-As we also have bees, butterflies and other pollinating insects we have placed two little insect hotels on one of the sheds and are thrilled to see that most of the tubes have been occupied.
+We like to encourage birds into the garden and welcome goldfinches, chaffinches, numerous sparrows, dunnocks, blackbirds, robins, wrens, collared doves, a lovely thrush which has been a visitor again this year, tits of all kinds, and occasionally some more unusual ones eg. nuthatch, blackcap, plus a woodpecker though we haven’t seen him for a while now.
+And we’ve even had a squirrel, though we wouldn’t want him to be too regular a visitor.
+As we also have bees, butterflies and other pollinating insects we placed two little insect hotels on one of the sheds but so far this year only a few tubes have been occupied.
 In the summer months, on still, warm evenings when the days have been sunny and the insects have been dancing about, we love to sit in the garden in the twilight with a glass of wine and wait for the bats to come swooping in – always exciting.

-We are very pleased with the hard landscaping and which fortunately was finished about a month before last year’s Open Gardens.
-It is all looking fairly established although there are still areas of the garden which haven’t had as much tlc as they deserve but, as mentioned earlier, it is a work in progress and I hope we are nearer the end than the beginning (but we all know, don’t we, that gardens are never finished).
+Overall, the garden is looking established although, like all gardens, it is a work in progress and I hope we are nearer the end than the beginning (but we all know, don’t we, that gardens are never finished).

 Mike and I very much hope you will enjoy your stroll around our very little piece of St Davids.